 Do you perform testing on real gadgets?
 Why is device-testing so important?

 Yes, we perform testing on a multitude of real devices.
-That’s what distinguishes P2H from freelance developers who have limited resources and can test projects on one or two gadgets most of the time.
+That’s what distinguishes PSD2HTML from freelance developers who have limited capabilities and can test projects on one or two gadgets most of the time.

 Here are the key benefits of real-device testing: